yejing97/yejing97.github.io/_pages/about.md

 ---
 permalink: /
-title: "Jing Ye - Academic Homepage"
+title: "Yejing XIE - Academic Homepage"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Welcome to my academic personal website!
-I am a researcher dedicated to advancing knowledge in my field through rigorous research, collaboration, and mentorship. ## About Me
+I am Yejing XIE, a researcher dedicated to advancing knowledge in my field through rigorous research, collaboration, and mentorship. ## About Me
 ======

 I am passionate about [your research area], with a focus on [specific research interests].
 My work combines [key methodologies/approaches] to address [research problems].
 Through my research, I aim to [research goals/impact].